I Love Lucy: Production

 Though some television series were already being filmed in Hollywood, most used the single-camera format familiar from movies, with a laugh track added to comedies to simulate audience response.
 Ball wanted to work in front of a live audience to create the kind of comic energy she had displayed on radio.
 The idea of a film studio that could accommodate an audience was a new one for the time, as fire safety regulations made it difficult to allow an audience in a studio.
 Arnaz and Oppenheimer found the financially struggling General Service Studios located on Las Palmas Avenue in Hollywood.
-Studio owner Jimmy Nasser was eager to accommodate the Desilu company and allowed them, with financial backing of CBS, to renovate two of his studios so that they could accommodate an audience and be in compliance with local fire laws.
+Studio owner Jimmy Nasser was eager to accommodate the Desilu company and allowed them, with the financial backing of CBS, to renovate two of his studios so that they could accommodate an audience and be in compliance with local fire laws.

 Another component to filming the show came when it was decided to use three 35 mm film cameras to simultaneously film the show.
-The idea had been pioneered by Jerry Fairbanks, and had been used on the live anthology series The Silver Theater, and on the game show Truth or Consequences, as well as subsequently Amos 'n' Andy as a way to save money, though Amos n' Andy did not use an audience.
-Edwards's assistant Al Simon was hired by Desilu to help perfect the new technique for the series.
+The idea had been pioneered by Jerry Fairbanks, and it had been used on the live anthology series The Silver Theater and the game show Truth or Consequences.
+Ralph Edwards's assistant Al Simon was hired by Desilu to help perfect the new technique for the series.
 The process lent itself to the Lucy production as it eliminated the problem of requiring an audience to view and react to a scene three or four times in order for all necessary shots to be filmed.
 Multiple cameras would also allow scenes to be performed in sequence, as a play would be, which was unusual at the time for filmed series.
-Retakes were rare and dialogue mistakes were often played off for the sake of continuity.
+Retakes were rare and dialogue mistakes were often left in the episodes.

-Ball and Arnaz enlisted the services of Karl Freund, a cinematographer who had worked on such films as Metropolis (1927), Dracula (1931), The Good Earth (1937) and DuBarry Was a Lady (1943) (which also starred Ball), as well as directing The Mummy (1932), to be the series cinematographer.
+Ball and Arnaz enlisted the services of Karl Freund, a cinematographer who had worked on such films as Metropolis (1927), Dracula (1931), The Good Earth (1937), and DuBarry Was a Lady (1943) (which also starred Ball), as well as directed The Mummy (1932), to be the series cinematographer.
 Although at first Freund did not want anything to do with television, it was the personal plea of the couple that convinced him to take the job.